CGM-Team/CGM-Team.github.io/README.md

-# Non-Invasive Continuous Glucose Monitoring

-This is the main Organisation Repository for the Non-Invasive Continuous Glucose Monitoring Project

-## Advisors

-<a>Prof. Dr. Pankaj Jalote</a>
-<a>Prof. Dr. Tavpritesh Sethi</a>

-## Members:

-<a>Sahil Sahu         ----- 2020327</a>
-<a>Subhanshu Bansal   ----- 2020135</a>

-# [Organization Name]
+# NON-INVASIVE CONTINUOUS GLUCOSE MONITORING

 ## Overview
-Welcome to [Organization Name]!
+Welcome to [Non-Invasive Continuous Gllucose Monitoring]!
 This README provides an overview of our organization, its purpose, structure, and guidelines for contributing.

 ## About Us
 [Organization Name] is a [brief description of the organization's mission, goals, and values].